golemfactory/golem-architecture/arch-snapshot/arch.md

 ### Payments
 #### Important terms
+- Payment driver – a component responsible for executing and confirming transactions.
-1. Payment platform – a 3-part identifier uniquely describing a mode of exchanging funds.
+- Payment platform – a 3-part identifier uniquely describing a mode of exchanging funds.
 It is composed of 3 fields:
   - driver – Determines which driver to select, see below for details.
   - network – Defined by the driver.
   - token – Defined by the driver.

   The payment platform is opaque to Golem and are only relevant for payments.
-      It is serialized as `{dirver}-{network}-{token}`
+  It is serialized as `{dirver}-{network}-{token}`.
 #### Payments models
-- A payment model is an abstract computation which describes how to map usage counters (see `ExeUnits` section) to an amount of currency due.
+A payment model is an algorithm for determining the amount due based on resource usage (AKA Usage Counters, see `ExeUnits` section).

-- Negotiation:
+The linear Payment Model is the only one currently in use.
+It multiplies usage counters by constant coefficients and adds a constant on top of that, thus forming a linear function.
+The counters used today by yagna are cpu-time and total run-time.

+The model parameters (for example coefficients of the linear Payment Model) are declared by the provider.
+Based on those, the requestor can make an informed decision about whether to enter such an agreement or not.

+Because Payment Models operate on ExeUnit-defined Usage Counters, they are ExeUnit-dependent, but one Payment Model may work for multiple ExeUnits assuming they define interchangeable counters.

+#### Negotiation
+A Payment Model must be negotiated between the Provider and Requestor to estimate pricing before the agreement is signed.

 - Offer shall expose a property `golem.com.pricing.model` which is a string containing the model name, e.g. `linear`, as well as `golem.com.pricing.model.{model_name}` which is an object containing model-specific parameters.
 - Demand may put constraints on those properties in order to limit spending.

-- The linear payment model is the only one currently in use.
-It multiplies usage counters by constant coefficients and adds a constant on top of that, thus forming a linear function.
-The counters used today by yagna are cpu-time and total run-time.
-#### Payments flow during Agreement
+#### Payments flow during the lifetime of the Agreement
+##### Negotiation
-- Payments are a crucial step of negotiations – both provider and requestor must agree on the mode of payments.
+Payments are a crucial step of negotiations – both provider and requestor must agree on the mode of payments.
 This is achieved as follows:
 - Offer defines properties `golem.com.payment.platform.<platform>.address`
   of the form which identify the recipients of funds for the given platform.
   Note that in case of blockchain payments this adress need not be the same as the Node ID.
 One can operate multiple provider nodes and have them all collect payments to a single account.
 - The demand puts a constraint requiring that at least one such entry exisits for the payment platforms it itself supports. e.g. `(golem.com.payment.platform.erc20-polygon-glm.address=*)`.

-- Currently, the Golem Network is shared by providers wishing to profit, as well as providers for testing purposes.
-That is achieved by utilising two different kinds of payment platforms.
+In order to make experimentation on Golem Network simple, a pool of Providers is made available to users at no cost.
+It has been decided that the best way of achieving it is by utilising different payment platforms on the same network.
 - For-profit providers will declare platforms that are used for actual funds, e.g. `erc20-mainnet-glm` and `erc20-polygon-glm`.
 Those correspond to, respectivelly, Ethereum Mainnet and Polygon L2, on both of which no new GLM tokens can be minted.
 - Non-profit providers will declare platforms on which GLM tokens can be minted, and native tokens can be obtained from faucets, such as `erc20-amoy-tglm` or `erc20-holesky-tglm`.
-  - As there's currently only one driver in use which requires a 1-to-1 relationship between `platform.token` and `platform.network`, one usually refers to networks instead of the entire platforms.
-This has resulted in terms Mainnet(s) (referring to the first group of platforms) and Testnet(s) (referring to the second group).
+- As there's currently only one driver in use and it requires a 1-to-1 relationship between properties `token` and `network` of the payment platform, one usually refers to networks instead of the entire platforms.
+This has resulted in terms Mainnet(s) (for-profit) and Testnet(s) (non-profit).

+##### Payable documents
-- A provider will emit two kinds of documents relating to payments - DebitNotes and Invoices.
+A provider will send to the requestor two kinds of documents relating to payments - DebitNotes and Invoices.
+Those documents are used for accounting and are persistent (retained in the database even after the agreement concludes) which makes them useful for statistics and long-term debugging.
 - DebitNotes are emitted while the agreement is still in effect, they contain the current amount due, the activity they relate to and optionally a deadline for payment for this amount (deducted by previous payments made for the given activity) to be made.
 If it is present, the DebitNote shall be called *payable*.
   - Payable DebitNotes frequency is negotiated by the property `golem.com.scheme.payu.debit-note.interval-sec?` and the duration between DebitNote creation and its due date by `golem.com.scheme.payu.payment-timeout-sec?`.
 - Invoices are emitted after the agreement concludes, and they contain the total amount due for all activities.

+##### Interaction between provider and requestor
-  - For both of those, the requestor may choose one of 3 actions:
+Whenever a provider sends a payment-related document, the requestor may take one of three actions:
 - Accept the document (sending a message to Provider), obligating itself to pay the amount in case of invoices and payable DebitNotes.
 - Reject the document (sending a message to Provider), signaling to the provider that it does not intend to make the payment.
 Will lead to termination of the agreement if it's a DebitNote.
 - Ignore the document.
 Will lead to termination of agreement if it's a DebitNote.

-- Whenever payable DebitNotes and Invoices are accepted, a payment is scheduled on the payment driver.
-The erc20 driver respects deadlines.
+##### Accepted documents
+Accepting a document automatically schedules a payment to be made by the Requestor.
+If the document specifies a deadline for the payment, it is respected.
 - Partial payments for DebitNotes should never exceed the final amount declared by the Invoice, as there is no mechanism for the provider to pay back the Requestor the surplus.
 It's not a problem for the current Linear Payment Model,